tsers-js/core/README.md

 #### `compose :: ({[key]: [signals-of-key]}, rest$ = O.never()) => output$`

-`compose` does exactly opposite as `decompose` - it maps the given input values to the `{key,val}` pairs based on the input template and merges them.
+`compose` is the opposite of `decompose` - it maps the given input values to the `{key,val}` pairs based on the input template and merges them.
 For convenience, it also takes rest input signals (key-value pairs) as a second (optional) argument and merges them to the final output stream.